Horezu – the core of Romanian pottery

 The symbols of the Romanian pottery from Horezu

 The men are those who prepare the clay for modeling, which is a very tiring job as the clay must be very well mixed with water and thoroughly purified.
 But truly special at Horezu pottery are the symbols and the traditional tools used for decoration.
 After shaping the clay, the vessels are left several days to partially dry.
-Then colors and symbols are added.
+Then the colors and symbols are added.
 A hollowed cow horn, which acts like a funnel, is filled with color.
 The horn has at its end a goose feather which releases the color in small amounts so the potter can draw fine lines.
 Wild boar bristle brushes and wire-tipped sticks are also used for adding further details.

 The most famous decorative figure is the Horezu rooster, a symbol of soul resurrection and immortality, of light and power over the forces of darkness.
 And each year, in the first week of June, this beloved figure is proudly celebrated in a festival suggestively named the Horezu Rooster.
 There are other traditional symbols.
 The Tree of Life symbolizes the eternal youth and abundance.
 The Bird represents the souls’ guide after death.
 The Lost Path makes reference to the trip a soul makes until reaches the other realm.
 The Flower symbolizes joy and happiness.
 But the diversity of the symbols is far much greater especially because pottery vessels played an important role both in wedding and funeral ceremonies.
 That’s why on Horezu pottery you will also see many old Christian symbols like the cross, the snake, the vine, the spring and the star.